Asmit108/Mealfinder/README.md

 # Mealfinder
-This is the meal finder website
+This is the meal finder website created using HTML,CSS and JavaScript.